Technolawhere/technolawhere.github.io/_posts/2024-5-11-Property-Law.md

          * Ram Niwas v.
 Bano, AIR 2000 SC 2921 : (2000) 6 SCC 685

+### Imputed notice

-   9. **Notice to agent**
+**Notice to agent**

 * Given under s.3, Explanation III:
    > Explanation III - A person shall be deemed to have had notice of any fact if his agent acquires notice thereof whilst acting on his behalf in the course of business to which that fact is material:
    >
    > Provided that, if the agent fraudulently conceals the fact, the principal shall not be charged with notice thereof as against any person who was a party to or otherwise cognizant of the fraud.
    >

 * Based on the maxim **Qui facit per alium facit per se**, i.e. he who does by another, does by himself.

 * Principal deemed to have notice of any fact which his agent has come to know of when:

    1. Agent is acting on his behalf

    2. During the course of business

    3. To which business that fact is relevant

 * Note: If agent acts fraudulently, principal cannot be charged with notice

 * Notice is imputed to the principal irrespective of the fact whether the agent did actually communicate the information to her principal or not.

 * Underlying principle is that no person must be allowed to escape the doctrine of notice by employing an agent.

 * E.g. In **Mohori Bibee v.
 D Ghosh 1903 30 Cal 539**, the principal was deemed to have notice of petitioner's age even though he had not been personally involved in the transactions and everything was being done by his agent alone.

 ### Cases related to Notice